bigskysoftware/htmx/www/docs.md

 ## <a name="ajax"></a> [AJAX](#ajax)

-The core feature of htmx is a set of attributes that allow you to issue AJAX requests directly from HTML:
+The core of htmx is a set of attributes that allow you to issue AJAX requests directly from HTML:

 * [hx-get](/attributes/hx-get) - Issues a `GET` request to the given URL
 * [hx-post](/attributes/hx-post) - Issues a `POST` request to the given URL